 Stores to the port are loaded in the first-level register.
-That register in turn is transferred to the output register on a selected timer clock.
-The clock can be selected to be the output of Timer A1, B1, B2 or the peripheral clock (divided by 2?).
+That register in turn is transferred to the output register on a selected timer signal.
 The timer signal can also cause an interrupt that can be used to set up the next bit to be output on the next timer pulse.
 This feature can be used to generate precisely controlled pulses whose edges are positioned with high accuracy in time.
 Applications include communications signaling, pulse width modulation and driving stepper motors.
-(A separate pulse width modulation facility is also included in the Rabbit 3000.)